tburnam/pastebin/README.md

   - Type to fuzzy-search instantly
   - `Backspace` edits the query while search is focused, and deletes the selected item after arrow-key navigation
   - `Esc` clears query (or closes when query is empty)

+I built this becuase I paid for it for years, and there's no reason to pay for software like this anymore.

 ## Requirements